RedHatInsights/quickstarts/docs/quickstarts/README.md

 ## Assigning your quick start to a console location using the `bundle` tag

-The `bundle` tag in the quick start's `metadata.yml` file tells the console which **Learning Resources** page to show the quick start on.
+The `bundle` tag in the quick start's `metadata.yml` file tells the console on which **Learning Resources** page to show the quick start or tile.
 A bundle is a console-internal term that refers to a collection of services.

 You can use more than one `bundle` tag to show the quick start in multiple locations in the console.
 For example, this would show the quick start on **Learning Resources** pages for both **Insights** and **Settings**: